 Documentation and tutorials.

 It is an assembly engine designed as a successor of the one used in flat assembler 1, one of the recognized assemblers for x86 processors.
 This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has the ability to become an assembler for any CPU architecture.
 It has a macroinstruction language that is substantially improved compared to the one provided by flat assembler 1 and it allows to easily implement instruction encoders in form of customizable macroinstructions.
-This approach has a great flexibility at the cost of performance.

 To demonstrate how the instruction sets of different architectures may be implemented, there are some example programs for the microcontrollers, 8051 and AVR.
 They have been kept simple and therefore they do not provide a complete framework for programming such CPUs, though they may provide a solid base for the creation of such environments.